2023 Most Popular Aeronautical Engineering Bachelor's Degree Schools in the New England Region

 Most Popular New England Region Schools for a Bachelor's in Aeronautical Engineering

 Our 2023 rankings named Worcester Polytechnic Institute the most popular school in the New England Region for aerospace and aeronautical engineering students working on their bachelor’s degree.
-Located in the midsize city of Worcester, WPI is a private not-for-profit school with a medium-sized student population.
+Located in the midsize city of Worcester, WPI is a private not-for-profit college with a moderately-sized student population.

 About 25% of the students majoring in aerospace engineering at the school are women while 75% are male.